michaelrsweet/pdfio/doc/pdfio.md

 Installing pdfio
 ----------------

-PDFio comes with a portable makefile that will work on any POSIX-compliant system with ZLIB installed.
+PDFio comes with a configure script that creates a portable makefile that will work on any POSIX-compliant system with ZLIB installed.
 To make it, run:

+    ./configure
-    make all
+    make

 To test it, run: